-Unfortunately Sahar got the disease and it started spreading all over her face and body.
-Each pox created a deep hole which would stay for ever on the affected person’s body.
+Unfortunately, Sahar got the disease and it started spreading all over her face and body.
+Each pox created a deep hole that would stay forever on the affected person’s body.

 Sahar was so sad to hear that news.
 She was devastated and started to see him again.
 They didn’t break up their engagement and got married soon after.

 They lived happily and in love for thirty-five years.
 All those years, Anoosh was still blind and Sahar had pockmarks on her face and body.

 Sadly, Sahar died and left Anoosh all alone.

 In Sahar’s memorial ceremony everyone saw Anoosh walking without his blind cane and seemed to be normal.

 Relatives were so shocked.
 They had realized how truly Anoosh loved Sahar to pretend to be blind for 35 years.
 Sahar didn’t want Anoosh to spend the rest of his life with her being ugly, and Anoosh pretended to be blind so she would think that he couldn’t see her.

 You can purchase my book “Climbing Over Grit” Winner of “Canada Book Award” at;